Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 This is however less an issue for software sharing (the software here is part of a commercial product, not really produced by researchers and described in a research publication), and it is more relevant to research software citation.

-- **software components** of a more complete infrastructure: A reference is made to a general infrastructure, including some software components.
+- **Software components** of a more complete infrastructure: a reference is made to a general infrastructure, including some software components.
 For example in [10.20955/r.2018.1-16](http://herosolutions.com.pk/breera/foundation/images/whitepaper.pdf) "Bitcoin wallet".

-- Reference to a **programing languages**.
+- Reference to a **programming languages**.
 For example:

 [10.1257/jep.4.1.99](https://www.aeaweb.org/articles?id=10.1257/jep.4.1.99)

     It is written in BASIC, a close analogue to FORTRAN.

-Software language per se (written in BASIC, in FORTRAN, ...) are normally not software, but software tools for a software language (like a C compiler, a Java virtual machine, a Integrated Development Environment like R-Studio, etc.) are.
+Software language per se (written in BASIC, in FORTRAN, ...) are normally not software, but software tools for a software language (like a C compiler, a Java virtual machine, an Integrated Development Environment like R-Studio, etc.) are.

 - Non-named usage of a programming environment.
-Software was produced on the environment (some code was written), but it is implicit, not shared, not reusable.
+Software was produced on the environment (some code was written), but it is implicit, not shared, nor reusable.

 Example: